 In June 1981 Lakewood, California, the first American Curl came to be.
 A stray cat with funnily curled ears with long, silky black hair appeared on the doorstep of the Rugas family.
 Grace and Joe Rugas welcomed the unique-looking cat, as besides being beautiful, it was also friendly.
 After adopting the kitty, the Rugas family named her Shulamith after the “black and comely” princess Shulamith in the Song of Solomon in the Old Testament.

 Soon after becoming a pet member of the Rugas family, Shulamith had a litter of four kittens with an unknown male cat.
 Two of the kittens shared her adorable curly ears and two didn’t.
 In addition, one of the kittens with curled ears had a shorthaired coat instead of the longhaired hair like its mother.
-And so, Shulamith became the ancestor and the foundation of the breed we know today as the American Curl.
+And so, Shulamith became the foundation of the breed we now know as the American Curl.

 In 1987, the American Curl breed was recognized by the International Cat Association, gaining full recognition from Cat Fanciers Association (CFA) in 1993.
 Both the shorthaired and longhaired varieties were immediately recognized, making the “Curls” the first breed with two coats to be recognized by the CFA.